tkilias/docker-db/README.md

 ## 3. Adding EXAStorage devices

-Next, we need to add devices to be used by EXAstorage.
+Next, we need to add devices to be used by EXAstorage, in case we used the `--auto-storage` flag we can skip this section.
 This can be done by executing:

 ```console
 $ exadt create-file-devices --num 2 --size 20GiB MyCluster